Genex Auto

 Kerb strikes — particularly while parking on narrow suburban streets — can cause sidewall damage.
 This type of puncture is particularly serious because sidewall damage cannot be safely repaired.

-Valve stem failure is often overlooked.
 The valve stem is the small rubber or metal nozzle you use to inflate the tyre.
-Rubber valve stems degrade over time, and a cracked or loose valve can cause a slow, persistent leak that looks like a puncture but isn’t.
+Rubber valve stems degrade over time, and a cracked or loose valve can cause a slow, persistent leak that looks like a puncture but isn't.

-Worn tread — tyres worn below the legal minimum of 1.5mm tread depth in New Zealand are significantly more vulnerable to punctures.
+Tyres worn below the legal minimum of 1.5mm tread depth in New Zealand are significantly more vulnerable to punctures.
 The tread compound and structure deteriorate as the tyre wears, meaning less protection between the road surface and the inner workings of the tyre.

 Puncture Repair vs. Tyre Replacement — How Do You Know Which You Need?

+This is the question every driver wants answered, and the honest answer is: you can't know for certain until the tyre has been removed from the rim and inspected from the inside.
 What looks like a simple nail-in-the-tread on the outside can sometimes have caused internal damage that makes a repair unsafe.
 Equally, what feels like a serious flat can often turn out to be a small, clean puncture that repairs perfectly.

 Here is a general guide, based on industry standards and New Zealand Standard 5423:

-A Tyre CAN Usually Be Repaired When:
+✅ Tyre CAN Usually Be Repaired When:

-The tyre has not been driven on while fully flat
+• Tyre has not been driven on while fully flat

-The tyre tread depth is still above the legal minimum of 1.5mm
+• Tread depth is still above the legal minimum of 1.5mm

-There is no visible internal damage, separation, or sidewall cracking
+• No visible internal damage, separation, or sidewall cracking

-A Tyre CANNOT Be Repaired and Must Be Replaced When:
+❌ Tyre CANNOT Be Repaired and Must Be Replaced When:

-The hole is larger than 6mm in diameter
+• Hole is larger than 6mm in diameter

-There are signs of internal separation, cracking, or bulging
+• Signs of internal separation, cracking, or bulging

-At Genex Auto, we always remove the tyre from the rim for a full internal and external inspection before making any recommendation.
+💡 At Genex Auto, we always remove the tyre from the rim for a full internal and external inspection before making any recommendation.
 We will never tell you a tyre needs replacing when it can be safely repaired — and we will never patch a tyre that should be replaced.

 How Genex Auto's Puncture Repair Process Works